redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/route-level-permissions-rwsdk-interruptors.md

 }
 ```

-## 3) Route‑level composition at the router
+## Compose policies at the router

-Attach interruptors directly to routes so policy is obvious and local.
+Attach interruptors directly to routes so policy is obvious where it matters most: at the edge.
+Your router becomes a living map of access rules—easy to scan, easy to test, and hard to bypass.

 ```ts
 // src/app/pages/accounts/routes.ts